The vows are the crux of the ceremony – they make the marriage legal.

 Next you can exchange rings – or one ring – or none: this step is optional but integral to a wedding ceremony.
 Usually the exchange of rings comes as a discrete step after the vows and can involve a ring-bearer or best man – i.e. it can give someone you love a role to play in the ceremony in stepping forward to present you with the rings.
 In this, it is an honour – to entrust someone with your wedding bands.
 Sometimes though the rings are exchanged during the delivery of the personal vows – it just seems to follow nicely.
 In this case it works if you just produce the ring you have been keeping for each other in a pocket or purse.

-It is the exchange of rings that is the culmination of the ceremony – the moment your guests have been waiting for, because straight after follows the public announcement of you as two individuals, united as husband and wife.
+It is the exchange of rings that is the culmination of the ceremony – the moment your guests have been waiting for, because straight after follows the public announcement of you as two individuals, united in marriage.